What's a Dermatologist?

 Dermatologists care for people of all ages, from newborns to seniors.
 They can diagnose, treat and manage more than 3,000 skin conditions.

-They help people with conditions such psoriasis, eczema, vitiligo, acne, alopecia, skin infections and skin cancer.
+They help people with conditions such as psoriasis, eczema, vitiligo, acne, alopecia, skin infections and skin cancer.

 Dermatologists can treat skin conditions in a number of ways, including medical, surgical, procedural and cosmetic techniques.
 Some dermatologists also conduct Mohs surgery, which is a special technique used to remove skin cancers.